 Where players are required to mark themselves, the first game on each board will be marked by the last player listed on the schedule of matches for that board.

-Players are requested to note this rule particularly in respect of Players Championship or UK Open qualifying Events at which selected boards are to be streamed on the internet.
-Any player who refuses a request to play on a board selected for streaming will be disqualified from the Event and rule 4.19 will apply in respect of their prize money.
+Players are requested to note this rule particularly in respect of Players Championship Events at which selected boards are to be streamed on the internet.
+Any player who refuses a request to play on a board selected for streaming will be disqualified from the Event and rule 4.18 will apply in respect of their prize money.

-4.19 Players who are timed out, fail to complete or who otherwise miss their scheduled match shall be awarded loser money for that round and be eliminated from the Event unless their withdrawal instigates a referral to the DRA in which case their prize money payment will be withheld subject to the DRA’s investigation and not appear on any Order of Merit until that investigation has been concluded.
+4.17 Once a player’s participation in an Event has commenced by them commencing their first match, if they are timed out, fail to complete or who otherwise miss a scheduled match, they shall be awarded loser money for the relevant round and be eliminated from the Event.
+If their withdrawal instigates a referral to the DRA, their prize money payment will be withheld subject to the DRA’s investigation and shall not appear on any Order of Merit until that investigation has been concluded.

-A player who benefits from a bye but then loses the match in the round in to which they were placed as a result of the bye shall only be awarded prize money based on the previous round.
-For example, if a player receives a bye from the first round in to the second round of an Event, but then loses in the second round, he shall only receive and be awarded first round loser prize money.
-However, if he wins his second round match but loses in the third round, he shall be awarded third round loser prize money.
+A player who benefits from a bye but then loses the match in the round into which they were placed as a result of the bye shall only be credited on the relevant Orders of Merit with prize money based on the previous round.
+For example, if a player receives a bye from the first round into the second round of an Event, but then loses in the second round, they shall only be credited with first round loser prize money.
+However, if they win their second round match but lose in the third round, they shall be credited with third round loser prize money.

-4.20 If a player intends competing in any Event despite suffering from illness or injury which may affect his performance, he must report this to the Tournament Director in advance.
+4.18 If a player intends competing in any Event despite suffering from illness or injury which may affect their performance, they must report this to the Tournament Director in advance.
 Failure to do this may result in a DRA referral.